MasoudGorji/masoudgorji.github.io/graduate.md

                     <div class="timeline-content">
                         <h3>Grasp Detection System</h3>
                         <p>Implementing a robotic grasp detection system using GR-ConvNet, adapted to work with Kinect camera input for finding optimal grasp points on objects.</p>
+                        <p>The hand mask from the segmentation was used to ensure no grasps are generated on the user's hand.</p>
                         <img src="/graduate/images/graspestimationpic.png?text=Grasp Estimation" alt="Grasp Estimation">
                     </div>
                 </div>